 [3-3-14] The barcoded label section of Label 315 or Form 153 (see forms at http://pe.usps.gov/) must be placed completely on the address side, either above the delivery address and to the right of the return address, or to the left of the delivery address.
 A privately printed Signature Confirmation label that is separate from a privately printed address label must be placed in close proximity to the address label.

-[3-3-14] [1-26-14] Any mailer may use collect on delivery (COD) service to mail an article (using a unique COD number for each article) for which the mailer has not been paid and have its price and the cost of the postage collected (not to exceed $1,000.00) from the addressee (or agent).
+[12-8-14] [3-3-14] [1-26-14] Collect on delivery (COD) is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Any mailer may use COD to mail an article (using a unique COD number for each article) for which the mailer has not been paid and have its price and the cost of the postage collected (not to exceed $1,000.00) from the addressee (or agent).
 COD service provides the mailer with a mailing receipt and the USPS maintains a record of delivery (including the recipient’s signature) for two years.
 The recipient has the option to pay the COD charges (with one form of payment) by cash, or a personal check or money order made payable to the mailer (accepted by the USPS employee upon the recipient’s presentation of adequate identification).
 The USPS forwards the check or money order to the mailer.
-If payment is made by cash, in addition to the COD amount, a money order fee is included in the amount collected from the recipient.
+If payment is made by cash, a money order fee is included in the amount collected from the recipient, in addition to the COD amount.
 The Postal Service cannot intervene in disputes between mailers and recipients of COD mail after payment was returned to the mailer.
 Customers may obtain a delivery record by purchasing a return receipt.
-Bulk proof of delivery service (7.0) is also available if purchasing electronic return receipt service at the time of mailing.
+Bulk proof of delivery service (7.0) is also available if electronic return receipt service is purchased at the time of mailing.

 a.
 The name and address of the person to whom the remittance is to be sent must appear in the proper location on the COD form and in the return address area on the COD article with the postal endorsements for return if undeliverable.
 The return address must be the same in both locations except that a mailer using a privately printed COD form may print a different address on the remittance coupon where payments are to be sent.

-1. Articles sent to international destinations, or from an APO or FPO address, including official mail and shipments to Armed Forces agencies.
+1. Articles sent to international destinations, or from an APO/FPO/DPO address, including official mail and shipments to Armed Forces agencies.

 2. The return of merchandise about which some dissatisfaction arises, unless the new addressee consents in advance to such return.